-Arthur Eggers, who was convicted of killing his wife, Dorothy, because of her alleged promiscuity, is executed in the gas chamber at San Quentin Prison.
+Arthur Eggers, who was convicted of killing his wife, Dorothy, because of her alleged promiscuity, is executed at San Quentin Prison.
 He probably would have gotten away with the crime had the investigators not received a few lucky breaks.

 In January 1946, hikers came across a woman’s body, wrapped in a blanket, in a very remote area of the San Bernardino Mountains in California.
 The head and hands had been chopped off—making identification very difficult—but the body had only been lying there for less than a day, so there was still hope.